School Admission criteria

 - The Pupils’ complex disabilities will mean that they will require specialist care for a range of medical needs, for example, gastrostomies and tracheostomies.

 - Cognition and learning will be indicated as a need on pupils’ EHCPs.

 - The co-occurring and compounding nature of pupils’ complex needs will require a personalised learning pathway that recognises their unique and changing learning patterns.

 - Pupils’ multi-sensory impairments may co-occur with a communication and interaction need, such as autism.

+The Local Authority are the Admitting Authority for Woodlands School and make the final decision regarding awarding places.
 All Admissions to Woodlands are made through this route for pupils from any Local Authority area.

 Professionals are also encouraged to visit us the school to increase their knowledge of our provision as it is constantly evolving.

 If a place has been offered to your child at Woodlands we will work with you to find the best way to undertake a positive transition.